 If you’ve ever been ridiculed for the way you look, please forget about it.
 Someone’s hurtful words will never affect the amount of precision and care God put into making you.

 Remind yourself that you are one of a kind, that when God made you, He made you unique in every way.
 Allow God to tell you how wonderful He made you.

 If you’re not already hearing that small voice inside, then pray for Him to speak louder.
 It’s gonna be a battle, but what isn’t?
-With God, we can win any battle and an eating disorder is no exception.
+With God, we can win any battle!
+An eating disorder is no exception.

 Recognize and accept what you’re feeling.
 Stop pushing it away.
-Sadly, it is reality, but when you accept it’s reality, it’s way easier to fight against it.
-Instead of using all your energy pushing the reality away, you’re beginning to use that energy into fighting back.
+Sadly, it is reality, but when you accept that it’s reality, it’s way easier to fight against it.
+Instead of using all your energy pushing the reality away, you will start to use that energy in fighting back.
 You have God by your side and God… He makes worldly burdens a lot lighter.

 These negative emotions you feel about your body image are formed from the devil.
 You deserve better than that.

 Just be you.
 Don’t be someone else; they’re them and you’re you.
 There’s so much more to you than meets the eye, you’ve just gotta find it and embrace it.
 God doesn’t look at your pants size, He looks at your heart.

 I beg of you, look at what God looks at, not what this society looks at.
 How many times is society actually right?
 Society is only human.
 You’re simply forgetting the beauty and light within.
 It’s trying to shine through you like a lighthouse.
 Do you feel it?

 Once you win this battle, you will have a renewed joy in yourself.
 The joy that only comes from our God who stays.
 Sing it out loud!
 Go ahead and declare that you’ve won because I believe that you will.
 You should believe it, too.